ietf-wg-cellar/matroska-specification/notes.md

 The block header starts with the number of the Track it corresponds to.
 The value **MUST** corresponding to the `TrackNumber` ((#tracknumber-element)) of a `TrackEntry` of the `Segment`.

-The `TrackNumber` is coded using the VINT mechanism described in Section 4 of [@!RFC8794].
+The `TrackNumber` is coded using the VINT mechanism described in [@!RFC8794, section 4].
 To save space, the shortest VINT form **SHOULD** be used.
 The value can be coded on up to 8 octets.
 This is the only element with a variable size in the block header.